pyOpenSci/python-package-guide/tutorials/add-readme.md

 `python -m pip install pyosPackage`

-## OPTIONAL - if you have additional setup instructions add them here. if not, skip this section.
+## OPTIONAL - if you have additional setup instructions add them here.
+If not, skip this section.

 ## Get started using pyosPackage